sstary/SSRS/README.md

 # SSRS
-semantic segmentation of remote sensing
+Semantic Segmentation of Remote Sensing

 Our papers: